SOUTHEAST MEXICO: DETAILED ITINERARY

 Fruiting trees around the ruins often attract huge Crested Guans, colourful Emerald Toucanets, Collared Aracaris, Keel-billed Toucans, Masked Tityras, Ochre-bellied Flycatchers, and gorgeous Black-cowled and Baltimore Orioles.
 The large red flowers of exotic African Tulip Trees host a variety of hummingbirds including Rufous-tailed and Ruby-throated Hummingbirds, and White-bellied and Canivet’s Emeralds.

 The entrance road to the ruins passes through untouched primary forest providing some very productive early morning birding.
 Overhead, the huge forest trees are inhabited by Gartered and Collared Trogons, Smoky-brown, Golden-olive and Chestnut-colored Woodpeckers, as well as the huge Pale-billed Woodpecker (whose ‘double knock’ drum will soon become a familiar sound).
 Unobtrusive Red-billed Pigeons feed on ripening Cecropia fruit.
-Above the canopy, Vaux’s Swifts wheel around and as the sun warms the air raptors make an appearance, sometimes including Bicolored and Zone-tailed Hawks.
-Tiny endemic White-bellied Wrens and White-breasted Wood-Wrens skulk around the roots of fallen trees, uttering their beautiful song, while other forest inhabitants include Squirrel Cuckoo, the uncommon Blue-black Grosbeak and the secretive Green-backed Sparrow.
+Above the canopy, Vaux’s Swifts wheel around.
+The Yucatan peninsula form may represent a distinct species.
+As the sun warms the air, raptors make an appearance, sometimes including Bicolored and Zone-tailed Hawks.
+Tiny endemic White-bellied Wrens and White-breasted Wood Wrens skulk around the roots of fallen trees, uttering their beautiful song, while other forest inhabitants include Squirrel Cuckoo, the uncommon Blue-black Grosbeak and the secretive Green-backed Sparrow.
 Shy Mexican Antthrushes (a regional endemic) creep around on the forest floor while regional-endemic Yellow-winged Tanagers usually keep to the treetops.
-The mixed species flocks often contain Olivaceous Woodcreepers, Long-billed Gnatwrens and Tawny-crowned Greenlets.
+The mixed-species flocks often contain Olivaceous Woodcreepers, Long-billed Gnatwrens and Tawny-crowned Greenlets.

 The forest also holds a wide array of tyrant-flycatchers, which include Northern Bentbill, Yellow-olive and Eye-ringed Flatbills, Greenish Elaenia, Northern Royal Flycatcher and Tropical Pewee.